Lloydshove/KCAD-Notes/CoreConcepts.md

 *Example using environment file*
-Same as properties but... different command and NO filename as key kubectl create configmap [cm-name] --from-env-file=[path to file]
+Same as properties but... different command and NO filename as key and under data property kubectl create configmap [cm-name] --from-env-file=[path to file]

 or